unethicalnoob/BBHTv2/README.md

 # BBHTv2
 A single script for all the  tools you need for bug bounty.
-Thanks to the original creator of bbhtv1 for the idea >> @NAHAMSEC
+Thanks to the original creator of bbhtv1 for the idea >> https://github.com/nahamsec

 Bug Bounty Hunting Tools is a script to install the most popular tools